0 item $0.00

 +61 3 8532 1111

-She is also a CoChief Investigator on the Primary Aldosterone Centre of Excellence (PACE) which is funded by an NHMRC CRE Grant and leads the Scientific Advisory Group.
+As Co-Chief Investigator on the Primary Aldosterone Centre of Excellence (PACE) — funded by an NHMRC CRE Grant — she leads the Scientific Advisory Group.
+Her work spans UK Biobank data analysis, patient cohort studies and commercial drug discovery partnerships, ensuring research breakthroughs reach the people who need them most.

 Awards